PlaidCloud/website/content/en/docs/concepts/configuration/secret.md

 the container.
 This can be used to construct useful [security partitions at the Pod level](#use-case-secret-visible-to-one-container-in-a-pod).

-On most Kubernetes distributions, communication between users and the API server, and from the API server to the kubelets, is protected by SSL/TLS.
+On most PlaidCloud distributions, communication between users and the API server, and from the API server to the kubelets, is protected by SSL/TLS.
 Secrets are protected when transmitted over these channels.